 Wendell Berry

-The sun sank beneath a ridge of snow dusted mountains, a slither of copper flickering along the horizon.
+The sun sank beneath a ridge of snow-dusted mountains, a slither of copper flickering along the horizon.
 At the edge of the forest, away from the stronghold of the gods, stood all-father Odin.
-The leaves of the trees shimmered bronze as he turned to watch two black feathered birds glide out of the mist.
-He fixed his eye on them. or the other he had long since sacrificed for the wisdom that came with a single draft from the well of Mímisbrunnr.
+The leaves of the trees shimmered bronze, as he turned to watch two black-feathered birds glide out of the mist.
+He fixed his one eye on them; Ffor, the other he had long since sacrificed, in exchange for the wisdom that came by taking a single draft from the well of Mímisbrunnr.

-The ravens wheeled overhead, before swooping down and alighting on a nearby branch.
-Thought and Memory as they were so named croaked out into the stillness.
+The ravens, Thought and Memory, wheeled overhead, before swooping down, to alight on a nearby branch, croaking out into the stillness.
 Odin listened to all that they had seen and heard, until they flew away towards the frozen rivers of Jotenheim.

-Returning to the fortress he gathered his spear, Gungnir, and a portion of flaxen rope.
-With the mountains at his back, he descended away to where Yggdrasil, the world tree, rose out of the primordial waters of the well Urðr.
-Lifting his eyes he viewed the ash that spread out in all directions.
-Bristling with evergreen leaves and sprinkled with dew.
+Returning to the fortress, Odin gathered his spear, Gungnir, and a portion of flaxen rope.
+With the mountains at his back, he descended to where Yggdrasil, the world tree, rose out of the primordial waters of the well, Urðr.
+Lifting his eyes, he viewed the ash tree that spread out in all directions, bristling with evergreen leaves and sprinkled with dew.

-As night gathered its dusky veil over the land, he lowered his head as a biting wind encircled him.
-Staring down into the abyss of the well, he saw, beneath the dark water, where the bronze scaled dragon Nidhog gnaws at the roots, the Norns appear.
-Odin whispered their names, Urðr: what once was, Verðandi: what is coming into being, and Skuld: what shall be.
+As night gathered its dusky veil over the land, he lowered his head, in a biting wind which encircled him.
+Staring down into the abyss of the well, he saw, beneath the dark water, where the bronze-scaled dragon Nidhog gnawed at the tree’s roots, the Norns appear.
+Odin whispered their names, “Urðr”: what once was; “Verðandi”: what is coming into being, and “Skuld”: what shall be.

-In the silence he saw them raise their hands to the trunk of the tree, daggers glittering in the moonlight as they carved runes into its supple bark.
-With each slice of the blade, the incision glowed silver, before trickling up and down the tree, and carrying the fate of the whole nine worlds in their form.
+In the silence, he saw them raise their hands to the trunk of the tree, their daggers glittering in the moonlight, as they carved runes into its supple bark.
+With each slice of the blades, the incisions glowed silver, before trickling up and down the tree; carrying the fate of the whole nine worlds in their forms.

 Odin fixed his mind on seeking the wisdom of the runes.
-Casting the rope over a nearby branch, he watched it slither and coil like a serpent, before it descend and wrapped itself around his neck.
+Casting the flaxen rope over a nearby branch, he watched it slither and coil like a serpent, before it descended and wrapped itself around his neck.
 Like a fish from the ocean it hauled him up, spinning its way from his neck and down to his ankle.

 Hanging there in the darkness, Odin thrust the spear into his side.
-Blood dripped from his wound as he listened to the dwarves beneath the dark fields.
-Toiling away at the seams of copper, silver and gold.
+Blood dripped from his wound, as he listened to the dwarves beneath the dark fields, toiling away at the seams of copper, silver and gold.
 Odin closed his eye for a moment.
-His mind swarming with fire demons, the forested land of the giants, and the impassable sea that encircles Midgard.
+His mind was swarming with fire demons, the forested land of the giants, and the impassable sea that encircles Midgard.

-There, from the mountains, he heard a voice call, and saw a woman sat alone.
-Beneath her cat skin hood, her hair was long, loose and silver in the moonlight.
-Her tongue was wet with skaldic verse, and in her hands she held talismans of amber, and bone.
+From the mountains there, he heard a voice call, and saw a woman sitting alone.
+Beneath her cat skin hood, her hair was long, loose, and silver in the moonlight.
+Her tongue was wet with skaldic verse, and, in her hands, she held talismans of amber, and of bone.
 The völva turned them over in her palm, before casting them into a stream below.

-Lashed by the winds and rain, Odin swung from the windswept gallows.
-The screaming river from the abode of Hel ran through his veins, as the lands of fire and ice surged through him.
-Odin felt the flesh melt away from his bones, his thoughts wither, and the blood from his wound drip into the water below.
-Still he fixed his eye, urging the runes to reveal their secrets to him, but they would not yield to him so soon.
+Lashed by the winds and rain, Odin swung from the windswept rope-gallows.
+The screaming river, from the abode of Hel, ran through his veins, as if the lands of fire and ice surged through him.
+Odin felt the flesh melt away from his bones, and his thoughts wither, as the blood from his wound dripped into the water below.
+Still, he fixed his eye, urging the runes to reveal their secrets to him, but they would not yield to him so soon.